scroll to top

 Property Owners Living Outside the CAPLD Boundaries

-Those who live outside of the boundaries of the Chatham Area Public Library District, but who own property within the boundaries of the Chatham Area Public Library District, may have one personal library card for use by each individual whose name(s) appears on the tax bill without additional payment.
-A presentation of a tax bill would be used for verification.
+Those who live outside of the boundaries of the Chatham Area Public Library District, but who own property within the boundaries of the Chatham Area Public Library District, may have one library card for use by each individual whose name(s) appears on the tax bill without additional payment.
+A presentation of a tax bill is requested for verification.

 Reciprocal Borrower